comp-sci-edu/web-tech-grading/README.md

 * Discuss the difference between copying code snippets to create a certain component or achieve a certain look and actual plagiarism which is copying of content.
 * Show students how to find and use CSS frameworks, HTML components, free image assets, and free icons and artwork.
 * Licensing terms and attribution are important.
 Have students demonstrate how and where to find terms and evaluate whether they are compatible with their project.

+## Grading

+The most difficult aspect of implementing the above in a traditional educational setting is keeping grading effort manageable.

+In today's classroom, Learning Management Systems (LMS) are common.
+Most LMSs tend to have built-in quiz, test, and other automated grading features that can drastically reduce the amount of time and effort spent by teachers.
+Reducing unnecessary work for teachers is critically important to ensure that their limited time is spent on higher impact planning and instruction of students.

+In order to meet the above goals while keeping grading time manageable on heterogenous student projects, it's important to automate as much of the grading process as possible.
+Fortunately, modern web development tooling is robust allowing us to automate most code quality assessments without forcing students to all work on clones of the same project.